 1. Are new employees made aware of the Title VI responsibilities pertaining to their specific duties?

-YES NO 2.
-Do new employees receive this information via employee orientation?
-YES NO 3.
-Is Title VI information provided to all employees and program applicants?
-YES NO 4.
-Is Title VI information prominently displayed in the organization and on relevant program materials?
-YES NO 5.
-Identify any improvements you have implemented since the last self-survey to support Titl VI communication to employees and program applicants.
-6. Identify any improvements you plan to implement before the next self-survey to support Title VI communication to employees and program applicants.
-7. Identify any problems encountered with Title VI compliance, and discuss possible remedies Sig gnature: Tit :le: n ato:
+2. Do new employees receive this information via employee orientation?

+3. Is Title VI information provided to all employees and program applicants?

+4. Is Title VI information prominently displayed in the organization and on relevant program materials?

+- 5. Identify any improvements you have implemented since the last self-survey to support Title VI communication to employees and program applicants. - 6.
+Identify any improvements you plan to implement before the next self-survey to support Title VI communication to employees and program applicants. - 7.
+Identify any problems encountered with Title VI compliance, and discuss possible remedies.